Tidally induced spiral arm wraps encoded in phase space: N-body model

-Now we examine the dynamics corresponding to a certain azimuthal angle in the disc, as we did in \f\ref{f_r1}, \ref{f_rall} and \ref{f_r1per}, examining the four different time ranges.
-Starting with the first one (L18p1), in \f\ref{f_r3a} we observe ridges and an angular momentum wave with a very similar behaviour to Models 1.
+Starting with the first pericentre (L18p1), in \f\ref{f_r3a} we observe ridges and an $V_R$ wave with a very similar behaviour to Models 1.
 This is not surprising since we already saw similarity in the $X$-$Y$ projection.
-Ridges form in a sawtooth shape (second column), with the ascending parts corresponding to the spiral arms in density and negative radial velocity, and positive radial velocities in the interarm regions and the descending ridges.
+Ridges form in a sawtooth shape (second column), with the ascending parts corresponding to the spiral arms in density (marked with vertical lines) and negative radial velocity, and positive radial velocities in the interarm regions and the descending ridges.
 We again see alternation of positive and negative radial velocities in the third column\footnote{Before the first pericentre at 2.2 Gyr we see some diagonal ridges indicating phase mixing originating from the initial conditions of the simulation.
 At the time where the perturber approaches for the first time, these structure are relatively well-mixed with no further consequences in the period dominated by the perturber.
 These patterns are also recognizable in \f\ref{f_LZVR3}. }.
 By 3 Gyr, three spiral arm wraps are seen in the histogram of radius (first column) with three associated ridges in the middle columns.
 A wave of $V_R$ in $L_Z$ forms with a progressively shorter wavelength with time similar to Models 1.
+The vertical lines in this projection correspond almost perfectly to the minima, as in our simple models.